godaddy/node-priam/README.md

 field, they will be automatically mapped to the corresponding data type (e.g. `ascii` or `text) prior to executing the cql statement.

+The `deserializeJsonStrings` option informs Priam to inspect any string results coming back from the driver and call `JSON.parse()` before returning the value back to you.
+This works similar to providing `resultHint` options for specific columns, but instead it applies to the entire set of columns. *This was the default behavior prior to the 0.7.0 release.*

 The `keyspace` option allows you to specify another keyspace to execute a query against.
 This will override the default keyspace set in the connection information.